The Best Crossword Puzzle App With No Ads (2026 Guide)

 Match the app to what you actually want, because the right answer depends entirely on why you want ads gone.

 - You want zero ads and nothing else, and you love classic puzzles.
-Penny Dell is the cleanest.
-No ads, trusted magazine crosswords, pay for packs as you go.
+Penny Dell's one-time Remove Ads purchase is the cleanest permanent exit, and the magazine crosswords behind it are the real thing.
+You buy the puzzle packs as you go.

 - You want hand-crafted prestige puzzles and a subscription is fine.
 The NYT Crossword at $39.99/yr removes ads and gives you the gold-standard daily.